 The position is similar with subtracting.
-The corresponding subtracting bonds need to be remembered for one-step responses (e.g. if 4 + 5 = 9, then 9 - 5 = 4), together with strategies for reaching new results, like taking away and finding the difference.
-Once again, we do not use counting on or back as methods of subtracting; subtracting is what we do instead of countina.
+The corresponding subtracting facts need to be remembered for one-step responses (e.g. if 4+5=9, then 9-5=4), together with strategies for reaching new results like taking away and finding the difference.
+In Number, Pattern and Calculating 2, children should be encouraged to generalize from number facts to ten to number facts to whole tens (e.g. from 8-5=3 to 80-50=30).
+Once again, Numicon does not use counting on or back as methods of subtracting; subtracting is what is done instead of counting.